mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Accident waiting to happen due to cars parking on blind corner, 3rd June :- [7656560](https://www.fixmystreet.com/report/7656560)
 - Unpermitted roadworks problem, 3rd June :- [7656270](https://www.fixmystreet.com/report/7656270)
 - Dead tree, 3rd June :- [7656180](https://www.fixmystreet.com/report/7656180)
-- Yellow Sign blocking view, 3rd June :- [7656134](https://www.fixmystreet.com/report/7656134)
-- Illuminated sign coming from All Saints road to the roundabout is significantly bent.
-And also the sign warning that if is a roundabout is missing - so big safety issue for people coming up to the roundabout., 3rd June :- [7655950](https://www.fixmystreet.com/report/7655950)

 <!-- fix_marker ends -->